dmitrymaslov13/dmitrymaslov13/README.md

 - 👋 Hi, I’m Dmitry Maslov
-- 👀 I’m interested in web-development and software architecture
+- 👀 I’m interested in web-development, software architecture and DevOps.
 - 🌱  I have been working as a front-end developer since June 2022.